MICA-MNI/micaopen/structural_manifold/README.md

 ### Feature notes

-- The parcellation is provided on fsavearage (.annot) and conte69 (.csv) <br />
+- The parcellations (vosdewael200 for Freesurfer-style and HCP-MMP1 for HCP style) are provided on fsavearage (.annot).
+The Freesurfer-style parcellation is also provided on  conte69 (.csv) <br />
-- The first label in each hemisphere of the annotation file and the '0' in the csv file comprise the medial wall and are not used in the analysis
+- For vosdewael200, the first label in each hemisphere of the annotation file and the '0' in the csv file comprise the medial wall and are not used in the analysis

 ---